wli33/paperNotes/Inception.md

 Reduction achieved by valid padding.
 V4: a pure Inception variant without residual connections with roughly the same recognition performance as Inception-ResNet-v2. more stack layers in the inception block.
 "the step time of Inception-v4 proved to be significantly slower in practice, probably due to the larger number of layers."
+4,7,3 inception layers.

-Inception-ResNet-v1: a hybrid Inception version that has a similar computational cost to Inception-v3
+Inception-ResNet-v1: a hybrid Inception version that has a similar computational cost to Inception-v3.
+5,10,5 inception layers.

 Inception-ResNet-v2: a costlier hybrid Inception version with significantly improved recognition performance
 #### Scaling of the Residuals